 Commemoration at the Gloria Victis Statue in San Francisco, on Sunday, October 23

 Ever since the Gloria Victis statue was erected in San Francisco 30 years ago, it has been the focus of the yearly commemorations of the 1956 Hungarian Revolution and Freedom Fight.
 This year was special, not only because of the 60th anniversary but also because the statue was re-erected in its newly casted splendor.
-The Jackovics family and The Hungary Initiatives Foundation sponsored the recasting.
+The Jackovics family and The Hungary Foundation sponsored the recasting.

 The 60th Anniversary Commemoration included an introductory summary of events of the Revolution; a keynote speech, Why Do We Commemorate? by Col. Zsolt Szentkirályi, Ret.
 US Army.